 |Weeks 11+||Day 71+||0%|

-To withdraw from a Summer Semester II course, students have to consult their University of Illinois College Advisor: see https://netmath.illinois.edu/admissions/contact-advisor.
+UIUC students in a Summer Semester NetMath course: To withdraw from a Summer Semester course, UIUC students have to consult their University of Illinois College Advisor: see https://netmath.illinois.edu/admissions/contact-advisor